-At the present time when Hitler is beginning to discard the mask of "defence," when it is gradually becoming more and more clear to the masses that Hitler is driving Germany into the catastrophe of a war, when the masses are groaning under the burdens connected with the preparations for war it is not enough to content oneself with a mere exposure of the war policy.
-What needs to be done is to carry on a direct struggle against the economic want and oppression that result from the war policy of ruling Fascism.
+At the present time, when Hitler is beginning to discard the mask of "defense," when it is gradually becoming more and more clear to the masses that Hitler is driving Germany into the catastrophe of a war, when the masses are groaning under the burdens connected with the preparations for war, it is not enough to content oneself with a mere exposure of the war policy.
+What needs to be done is to carry on a direct struggle against the economic want and oppression that result from the war policy of ruling fascism.

-The anti-Fascists must realise that this struggle against the policy of war, this delaying of war-and international forces are working in this direction to an increasing degree-is increasing the difficulties of the Hitler regime and making it possible to overthrow it before it is able to realise its plans, before it hurls the German people into a horrible catastrophe.
+The anti-fascists must realize that this struggle against the policy of war, this delaying of war-and international forces are working in this direction to an increasing degree-is increasing the difficulties of the Hitler regime and making it possible to overthrow it before it is able to realize its plans, before it hurls the German people into a catastrophe.

-If Hitler was able to come to power under the slogan, "Against the Versailles Treaty," then he can be overthrown under the slogan of peace, of the overthrow of a war government, of the establishment of a democratic regime, of peace, liberty and progress.
+If Hitler was able to come to power under the slogan "Against the Versailles Treaty," then he can be overthrown under the slogan of peace, of the overthrow of a war government, of the establishment of a democratic regime, of peace, liberty and progress.

-4. WHAT IS HINDERING THE FULFILMENT OF THE DECISIONS OF THE SEVENTH CONGRESS OF THE COMINTERN?
+IV.
+WHAT IS HINDERING FULFILMENT OF DECISIONS OF SEVENTH CONGRESS?

 Hitler promised the masses that when Germany received more "living space," that is, when she obtained possession of colonies and other foreign territories, there would be enough food and raw materials, and wages could be raised.
 The Nazi propaganda of "more living space" and "we are the masters in our own home," has had its effect upon the masses.
-Fascism has been able to utilise Germany's economic and social difficulties (shortage of foodstuffs, low wages, shortage of raw materials, high taxation and lack of fodder in the villages) as a lever for its policy of conquest.
-By means of its social demagogy, by its measures against individual small business men, against Jewish shareholders, and against individual small speculators, Fascism has been able to deceive wide sections of people. resorts to "symbolic" gestures, such as the distribution of gifts to individual poor people, the building of a "Strength through Joy" recreation camp on the island of Rugen, the establishment of individual model factories, where there are improved sanitaryhygienic conditions, etc. The excursions organised by the "Strength through Joy" organisation, the visitation of theatres and cinemas, and the sport circles and courses are also not without effect.
-Fascism has an especially strong influence upon the women, and the main mass of the youth, who are brought together into the "Hitler Youth" organisation under compulsion.
-The as yet unsurmounted passivity of the masses, and the feelings of helplessness are caused not only by terror, by the pressure of the Fascist apparatus and the influence of Fascist propaganda, but are also the result of the former Social Democratic policy of class collaboration, of many years of the negation of the class struggle and its suppression during the period of the Weimer Republic, as well as of the rejection of united proletarian struggle and the anti-Fascist people's front by the central committee of the Social Democratic Party and the trade union leaders.
+Fascism has been able to utilize Germany's economic and social difficulties (shortage of foodstuffs, low wages, shortage of raw materials, high taxation and lack of fodder in the villages) as a lever for its policy of conquest.

+By means of its social demagogy, by its measures against individual small business men, against Jewish shareholders. and against individual small speculators. fascism has been able to deceive wide sections of people.
+It resorts to "symbolic" gestures, such as the distribution of gifts to individual poor people, the building of a "Strength Through Joy" recreation camp on the island of Rugen, the establishment of individual model factories, where there are improved sanitaryhygienic conditions, etc. The excursions organized by the "Strength Through Joy" organization, the visiting of theaters and cinema, and the sport circles and courses are also not without effect.
+Fascism has an especially strong influence upon the women, and the main mass of the youth, who are brought together into the "Hitler Youth" organization under compulsion.

+The as yet unsurmounted passivity of the masses, and the feelings of helplessness are caused not only by terror, by the pressure of the fascist apparatus and the influence of fascist propaganda, but are also the result of the former Social-Democratic policy of class collaboration, of many years of the negation of the class struggle and its suppression during the period of the Weimar Republic, as well as of the rejection of united proletarian struggle and the anti-fascist People's Front by the Central Committee of the Social-Democratic Party and the trade union leaders.